 The case is in near perfect condition.
 There is very little sign of wear despite being over a hundred years old.
 As a result, it is a very presentable antique pocket watch.
 It has a nicely machined case back.
 The acrylic crystal is in excellent condition.
 The signed dial is also in superb condition and it has its original pin-set blued steel hands.
 Bluing steel is a process that tempers the steel and creates an oxidised coating that helps to prevent the hands from corroding.
 The steel hands are cleaned and polished.
 Next, the hands are heated, over a bed of brass filings, to a high temperature.
 The layer of brass filings is used to maintain a constant temperature exchange.
 The steel changes colour from gold to brown and then purple before it settles to blue.

-I am really pleased with this purchase.
+I am really pleased with this purchase of the Longines silver pocket watch for Camerer Kuss & Co.
 It adds some variety to my collection with the addition of a timepiece from a well-known retailer and manufacturer.
 This is probably the most presentable watch in my collection, the photographs really don’t do it justice.
-It has also passed the time test, running for 24 hours within a minutes accuracy.
+It has also passed the time test, running for 24 hours within a minute of accuracy.
 On a full wind, the power reserve was 29 hours at the listed accuracy.
 This is very acceptable for an antique pocket watch.
 The only downside at the moment is that I have no cause to wear an antique pocket watch as the coronavirus lockdown is preventing any social events.